 Current students can find all relevant and up-to-date information about internships and other opportunities in the “Internship and Opportunities Hub” course shell on D2L.
 If you have not been automatically enrolled in this shell, please contact Brittany Paty.

-Students are required to complete all their internships remotely for the Fall 2020 semester.
-If an internship requires even occasional in-person work, students must apply for an exemption from the Associate Dean of FCAD, and this exception may be granted on a case-by-case basis.
+Students are recommended to complete all their internships remotely for the Winter 2021 semester.
+If an internship requires even occasional in-person work, students must apply for an exemption from the Associate Dean of The Creative School, and this exception may be granted on a case-by-case basis.

 In-person work will be indicated on the FITS application, and approval will be pending.
 Once students have indicated placement has in-person components, they are to email email@example.com to begin the process of an exception.
 Until the exception has been granted, students are not to complete and in-person work at their internship.
 Please inform your employer of this as soon as possible.